sivaprasad789-ai/Sivaprasadkusethi/README.md

 I am a **Principal Security Architect** with 8+ years of experience designing and implementing enterprise security programs across cloud-native, FinTech, and government environments.

-My work spans the full security spectrum — from architecting **Zero Trust frameworks** and **securing 30+ AWS production accounts**, to building **DevSecOps pipelines from scratch**, leading **Kubernetes security reviews**, and designing **AI/LLM threat models** for emerging agentic systems.
+My work spans the full security spectrum — from architecting **Zero Trust frameworks** and **securing 30+ AWS production accounts**, to building **DevSecOps pipelines from scratch**, leading **AKS and EKS Kubernetes security reviews**, designing **Azure-native security architectures** using Microsoft Sentinel, Defender for Cloud, and Entra ID, and creating **AI/LLM threat models** for emerging agentic systems.

-I am one of a small number of practitioners who holds both **CKA + CKS** (Kubernetes administration and security) alongside cloud security certifications, giving me rare depth across infrastructure, workload, and application security layers simultaneously.
+I hold both **CKA + CKS** — one of very few security professionals certified in both Kubernetes administration and security — with hands-on production hardening experience across **Azure Kubernetes Service (AKS)** and **Amazon Elastic Kubernetes Service (EKS)**.
+On the Azure side, I work deeply with **AKS security (Defender for Containers, Workload Identity, Azure Policy for AKS)** and across the full **Microsoft security stack (Sentinel, Entra ID, Defender for Cloud, Azure WAF, Key Vault, Conditional Access, PIM)**.

 **What makes my approach different:**
 - I treat security as an **engineering discipline**, not a checkbox